ciaran51/elasticgraph/CONTRIBUTING.md

 To understand how the different parts of the codebase fit together, see the [codebase overview](CODEBASE_OVERVIEW.md).

+## Using AI Tools

+Using AI tools such as [Goose](https://block.github.io/goose/), [ChatGPT](https://chatgpt.com/), [Cursor](https://cursor.com/),
+or [Claude](https://claude.ai/) to contribute is encouraged.
+However:

+* AI tools are assistants and should not replace critical thinking and judgement.
+* We expect contributors to understand every line of code submitted in a PR--in the long run, humans are on the hook for maintaining it!

+If you use an AI agent, feel free to leverage the growing [AI memory bank](https://github.com/block/elasticgraph/tree/main/ai-memory), and if updates made by your AI agent to that directory seem worth keeping, please include them in your submitted PR!

+We also maintain a [hints file for Goose](https://github.com/block/elasticgraph/blob/main/.goosehints) which you can adapt for use by other AI agents.

 ## Build Scripts and Executables

 The codebase includes a variety of build scripts and executables which are useful for local development:

 * `script/quick_build`: Performs an abridged version of the CI build.
 This is generally the most complete CI build we run locally.
+  **We recommend running it before opening a PR.**
 * `script/type_check`: Runs a [steep](https://github.com/soutaro/steep) type check.
 * `script/spellcheck`: Spellchecks the codebase using [codespell](https://github.com/codespell-project/codespell).
 * `script/run_specs`: Runs the test suite.